 3. Trigger point

 Trigger point massage is similar to deep tissue in that is goes much more deeply into the muscle than Swedish massage.
 The goal of trigger point massage is to identify and release a tight point within a tight muscle: the trigger point.
 Trigger points are tight areas within a muscle that cause pain in another area of the body.
-For example, a trigger point in the neck may cause migraine pain, or one in the back may cause radiating pain down the leg.
+For example, a trigger point in the neck may cause migraine pain, or one in the back may cause radiating pain down the leg leading to sciatica.